ptfstools/24charts/README.md

 1. Fork the repository.
 2. Make your changes and commit them to your repo.
 3. Open a Pull Request.
-4. Ensure that the Chart is acceptable and used in the ATC24 charts bot.
+4. Ensure that the Chart is acceptable, you can DM us for this.
 5. Pray that your PR is accepted and deployed :)
 6. Pray that you didn't take down production lol